SuperPretzel

-SuperPretzel is a brand of frozen pretzels marketed by J & J Snack Foods Corporation.
+SuperPretzel is a brand of frozen pretzels marketed by J & J Snack Foods Corporation Pennsauken Township, New Jersey.
 The basic product is a box containing 6 pretzels, which are designed to be heated in either the oven or microwave, as well as a packet of salt to add to the pretzels.

 History

 In 1971, Gerry Shreiber bought a struggling pretzel company in bankruptcy court for about $70,000.
 Shreiber's plan was to market soft pretzels to sports stadiums, which at the time had a limited menu.
 To build a display case, Shreiber used several metal hooks arranged in the shape of a tree, and built a glass case around it.
 He coined the name "SuperPretzel" due to his love of Superman.